-Cathy has been a therapist for the past 6 years, providing individual and family in-home services to children and adolescents with KVC Behavioral Healthcare and outpatient services at NewSong Counseling Center.
+Cathy has been a therapist for the past 13 years, providing individual and family in-home services to children and adolescents with KVC Behavioral Healthcare and outpatient services at NewSong Counseling Center.
 Cathy specializes in treating individuals and families who have experienced trauma, She is a certified EMDR (Eye Movement Desensitization and Reprocessing) therapist.
-Cathy has used EMDR with clients raging in age from 5-60.
+Cathy has used EMDR with clients ranging in age from 5-60.

 Cathy is also a registered play therapist.
 Cathy believes that play is the language of children.
 At NewSong Counseling Center, Cathy uses therapeutic play to help children tell their stories and recover from negative experiences and interactions that could have long-lasting effects on the child’s beliefs of self and the world.
 She believes that play is a natural process that builds trust, fosters learning, regulates emotions, reduces anxieties, encourages communication, and elevates self-esteem.

-Cathy and her husband, Todd, have 3 children who are emerging adults.
-The family has lived in Mount Sterling, KY for 26 years.
+Cathy and her husband, Todd, have 3 children who are adults.
+The family has lived in Mount Sterling, KY since 1992.
 She is the founder of NewSong Counseling Center and serves as the President of the Board of Directors and the Executive Director of the center.

 Lissa Orme, LSCW, LCADC is a native of Mt Sterling, KY and is excited to join an existing counseling service providing affordable professional counseling services to this area.
 Lissa received her Bachelor’s Degree in Psychology from Centre College in 1994 and her Master’s Degree in Social Work from the University of Kentucky.
 She has been practicing in the substance abuse and mental health treatment field since 1998.